The Energy Secretary, Stephen Chu, the Energy Secretary, says he does not own a car.

 Maybe people who voted for Obama get moved to the front of the line.

-Maybe if you're old and they say, you Know what we can fix you up, but uh how good are you gonna be to the rest of society anyway?
+Maybe if you're old and they say, you know what, we can fix you up, but how good are you going to be to the rest of society anyway?

-You're so old it doesn't have we're not gonna waste the money on you.
+You're so old, it doesn't nah, we're not going to waste the money on you.

 And the story here is by Dr. Dwight Lundell, heart surgeon, speaks out on what really causes heart disease.